nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210407 Day36

+Nothing too intensive today.
+Learned about various software licenses.
+So far I love the MIT one followed by BSD

+Probably gonna be rebuilding an API tomoorrow

 ### 20210406 Day35

 Setup the venv and IDE for this but mostly refamiliarized myself with an old project that I'm gonna get back into